 In addition, the following equipment is entirely dependent on 120-volt current: air conditioner, refrigerator (when placed in AC mode), microwave oven, and any 120-volt electrical equipment used at convenience outlets.

 EXTERNAL POWER CORD (Shoreline)

-The external power cord (commonly referred to as a "shoreline") is stored in the utility compartment on the left (driver's) side of the coach.
+The external power cord (commonly referred to as a "shoreline") is located in a compartment on the left (driver's) side of the coach.